945 Madison Avenue: Contemporary

+Retrospective

 In 2010, the Times' architecture critic Christopher Gray called it "ornery and menacing", perhaps "New York's most bellicose work of architecture".
 In a reply, architectural historian Victoria Newhouse called the museum one of the most successfully designed in the world; she had traveled to hundreds in order to write two books about museum architecture.
 She prompted Huxtable to give a new statement in support of the building, after Gray had taken her words out of context in his review.

 Breuer and the Whitney sought to build a controversial structure.
 Breuer's commission brief (contradicting itself) told him to create an assertive or even controversial structure that represents the Whitney's experimental art, and with a clear definition and monumentality, though aiming to be "as human as possible" and reflect the museum's custom for "warmth and intimacy".
 Critics supported the controversial design; Peter Blake stated that "Any museum of art that does not, somehow, shake up the neighbor-hood is at least a partial failure.
 Whatever else Breuer's museum may do to its neighbors, it will never bore them."

-The museum's design won Marcel Breuer the 1968 Albert S. Bard Award for Excellence in Architecture and Urban Design, and a 1970 Honor Award from the AIA Journal.
+When Sotheby's began redesigning the building in 2024, the architectural critic Justin Davidson wrote that the choice of architects was a "little like getting Don DeLillo to tweak Wuthering Heights or Salvador Dalí to update the Mona Lisa".
+After the building reopened in 2025, observers said that the structure retained nearly all its original character even despite the renovation.
+ARTnews described the building as having "shifted from contemplation to transaction", and Michael Kimmelman of the New York Times described Sotheby's renovation as "thoughtful and deeply respectful".
+Edwin Heathcote wrote for the Financial Times that the building "appears to loom over Madison Avenue, even though it is politely contained within its block".